-I'm a consultant for the Foundational Research Institute, where I explore the best ways to reduce suffering in the future -- examining crucial considerations in science, politics, society, and philosophy that bear on this topic.
-You can find my altruism-related writings on the website "Essays On Reducing Suffering."
+I'm a co-founder and advisor of the Foundational Research Institute, a charity that explores the best ways to reduce suffering in the future -- examining crucial considerations in science, politics, society, and philosophy that bear on this topic.
+I've written over 100 essays on similar themes at my personal website, "Essays On Reducing Suffering."

 See also: Interview with 80,000 Hours.